Black Panther (character): 1990s

+Ta-Nehisi Coates has said that Priest "had the classic run on Black Panther, period, and that's gonna be true for a long time."
 Cultural critic Douglas Wolk agrees that Christopher Priest's run established the canonical version of the character, although: "The tone of Priest's run was wildly different from any other Black Panther stories before or since—it's basically a political comedy—but Priest's central insight was that T'Challa isn't actually a superhero in the ordinary sense," but rather a monarch.
 He also says that the first issue of the run makes no sense at first reading, and requires a continuing interpretation of future issues.
 He argues that this is unique in mainstream superhero comics.

 2000s

 Black Panther #25-27 (December 2000-February 2001) reintroduce Storm as a major character in Black Panther's world.
 Priest intended their love affair as a consistent aspect of their development, but did not believe they could form a durable relationship.
 The last 13 issues of Priest's series (#50–62) saw the main character replaced by a multiracial New York City police officer named Kasper Cole, with T'Challa relegated to a supporting character.
 This Black Panther, who became the White Tiger, was placed in the series The Crew, running concurrently with the final few Black Panther issues.
 The Crew was canceled with issue #7.